ion-design/next-glassmorphic/README.md

 ## Getting started

 [Download the ion VSCode plugin to get started](https://marketplace.visualstudio.com/items?itemName=iondesign.ion).
 After you make an account and start your trial, you can start generating from a prompt.
-This repo will give you examples of neobrutalist design generations.
+This repo will give you examples of glassmorphic design generations.

 ​
 **Enjoy!**